workdigital-git/WorkDigitalCreditHub/replit.md

 - API key generation for users and apps.
 - Role-based admin panel.
 - Dark/Light theme support and responsive design.
+- Referral program with shareable codes and configurable rewards.

 ### System Design Choices
 - **Backend**: Node.js with TypeScript, Express for HTTP API, Drizzle ORM with PostgreSQL.
 Utilizes JWT for auth, bcrypt for password hashing, and Zod for validation.